Ruud14/Page-Manipulator/README.md

 - Whatever you can imagine, be creative :D

 **It doesn't work, what now?**:
-If the extension button in the top right corner is greyed-out, you can't use it on that page.
+- If the extension button in the top right corner is greyed-out, you can't use it on that page.
+- Make sure the 'active' checkbox is checked.
+And the 'active websites' input contains the correct urls.
 - For Javascript:
     - Make sure your code is run at the right moment.
 Maybe try adding a delay.
     - Check the chrome console for error messages.